nearform/mira/docs/samples/README.md

 The Api service runs an ECS Fargate container service, with a Network Load Balancer (NLB) and Autoscaling.

+The RDS Postgres instance provides the RDBMS features to the application.

 The Authentication is managed by Api Gateway through a Cognito UserPool.

 The Api Gateway is connected to NLB using a Vpc Private Link.